digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes.md

 Ask students whether anyone has a research question that fits to one of the four categories

-- Testing: How effective are chatbot interventiosn for behavioral outcomes?
+- Testing: How effective are chatbot interventions for behavioral outcomes?
 - Describing.
 What are the methods and contexts considered by TAM-research?
 - Explaining: Why is attentional control inefficient in context X?
-- Understanding: How do current research designs restrict our understandign of attention control theory?
+- Understanding: How do current research designs restrict our understanding of attention control theory?

 ### After Paré 2015 reading